dennishuan/HCIS/readme.md

 11. Error Exception Handling
   1. Returns 404 error page if page not found.

-### Non-functional features
+### Not-fully functional features
-- Selecting more than one selection and clicking on 'show' in tables will only display the first selection.
+- Importing a csv without seconds will not pass validation.

 ### References
   >[1] Fee is set by BCMA.
 Full details can be found on page 4 in https://www.doctorsofbc.ca/sites/default/files/fee_guide_uploads/medical_legal.pdf